STEM - Science, Technology, Engineering and Maths

 - Squishy Circuits – investigating resistance using ‘play-do’ of different conductivities.

-To summarise, STEM is not something else that we do at Invicta, it is in all aspects of school life which gives our students a brighter start to their careers in Science, Technology, Engineering and Maths.
+To summarise, STEAM is not something else that we do at Invicta, it is in all aspects of school life which gives our students a brighter start to their careers in Science, Technology, Engineering, Art and Maths.
 It is for this reason, that we have a significant number of students progress to study these areas at a much higher level at University.